USS Pintado (SS-387): Second patrol, July – September 1944

 Her second war patrol took the submarine to the East China Sea.
-On 6 August she sank 5,401-ton cargoship Shonan Maru and damaged another target in a Formosa-bound convoy, before scampering away through a downpour of exploding depth charges.
+On 6 August she sank 5,401-ton cargoship Shonan Maru and damaged another target in a Formosa-bound convoy, before escaping through a barrage of exploding depth charges.
 On 22 August Pintado spotted an 11-ship convoy guarded by three escorts.
 After dark she moved into the center of the convoy, passing a scant 75 yd from an escort, to attack Tonan Maru No. 2, a former whale factory which Lt.
 Comdr.
 Clarey, as executive officer of Amberjack, had helped to sink in Kavieng Harbor, Bismarck Archipelago, 10 October 1942.
-Since then the Japanese had raised the ship and towed her to Japan where she was repaired and converted to a tanker.
+Since then, the Japanese had raised the ship and towed her to Japan where she was repaired and converted to a tanker.

-Two spreads of torpedoes from the submarine left the monster ablaze and sinking and damaged two other tankers.
-Tonan Maru (19,262 tons) was one of the largest merchant ships sunk by an American submarine during World War II.
+Two spreads of torpedoes from the submarine left the ship ablaze and sinking and damaged two other tankers.
+At 19,262 tons, Tonan Maru No. 2 was one of the largest merchant ships sunk by an American submarine in World War II.
 Following lifeguard station duty off Japan, Pintado turned eastward 1 September and arrived Pearl Harbor on 14 September.